 The app shows you how each of these strategies will affect the total amount of debt and interest, as well as the debt payoff date.
 The variables (interest amount, remaining balance, etc.) are updated each time you enter a payment toward your debt.

 Debt Free includes some calculators, including a payoff date calculator, a loan calculator, and a mortgage calculator.
-It also includes an amortization table so you can view principal and interest for the remaining balance associated with each payment for each debt.
+It also includes an amortization table so that you can view principal and interest for the remaining balance associated with each payment for each debt.
 Another helpful feature is the ability to set up notifications for payment due dates.